phHank/tea-cozy/README.md

 A static single-page responsive site that makes use of semantic HTML elements.

 ## Initial setup
-- Locally clone a version to play the game or adapt the content `$ git clone https://github.com/phHank/tea-cozy.git`
+- Locally clone a version to view or adapt the content `$ git clone https://github.com/phHank/tea-cozy.git`

 ## Dependencies